Barrow Mansion

 Dr. William Barrow, a New York City physician, purchased one of two similar houses constructed by the second Cornelius Van Vorst on Wayne Street.
 Van Vorst was one of the founders of the Township of Van Vorst and the mayor of Jersey City (1860-to-1861).
 Dr. Barrow purchased the mansion at 83 Wayne Street after he married Van Vorst's sister Eliza.
 Van Vorst resided at 89 Wayne Street.
 A lawn near a Van Vorst farmhouse separated the twin mansions.
 In 1874, Van Vorst sold his home to Dr. Benjamin Edge, a descendant of an early Jersey City businessman, Isaac Edge.
 The Van Vorst mansion was razed in the 1920s and replaced by an apartment house.

-The mansion is used as a community center, the resident theater company Attic Ensemble, and meetings of the Van Vorst Park Neighborhood Association.
+In recent years, the mansion has been used as a community center, the resident theater for the Attic Ensemble, and Van Vorst Park Neighborhood Association meetings.

 Lynwander, Linda.
 "Restoring a Mansion in Hopes of Higher Rents."
 New York Times 24 July 1994.